KyLoc20/blogs-behind-shadow/how-to/build-a-typescript-lib-1.md

 ```

 This is a basic setting:
+- `type` defines how Node.js should interpret .js files.
+If a package.json file does not have a "type" field, .js files are treated as `CommonJS`.
+If "module", .js files are treated as `ES Module`.
+See more details in [package.json and file extensions](https://nodejs.org/api/packages.html#packagejson-and-file-extensions).
 - `main` defines entrypoint of the package as a module.
 - `types` declares where to find the type declarations otherwise the consumer won't find your module.
 - `files` whitelists the files you wanna ship to the npm registry.